Privacy Statement

 SCHUNCK processes your personal data for the following purposes:

-• The ability to communicate with you;
+- The ability to communicate with you within the context of your agreement;

-• Analysing, improving, securing and/or maintaining our website and internal technical systems;
+- Analysing, improving, securing and/or maintaining our website and internal technical systems;

-• Providing our services and/or other (targeted) offers and advertisements;
+- Providing our services and/or other (targeted) offers and advertisements;

-• Maintaining contacts with relationships;
+- Maintaining contacts with clients;

-• Processing job applications;
+- Processing job applications;

-• Maintaining our personnel administration;
+- Maintaining our personnel administration;

-• Complying with our legal obligations.
+- Complying with our legal obligations.

 Retention period